treangenlab/radmicrobes/session3/README.md

 <em>(Adapted from Armstrong et al., 2019 NEJM)</em>
 </p>

-This figure succinctly demonstrates the added value of whole genome sequencing in the detection of a particular outbreak of the foodborne-pathogen *Salmonella enterica* serovar Enteritidis that occurred in a region of the United States in 2018.
+This figure succinctly demonstrates the added value of WGS in the detection of a particular outbreak of the foodborne-pathogen *Salmonella enterica* serovar Enteritidis that occurred in a region of the United States in 2018.
 Panel A represents unsorted cases of gastroenteritis, with each dot representing a singular case, that without proper molecular typing, provides insufficient information as to the source of differential outbreaks.
 United States public health agencies began to apply pulsed-field gel electrophoresis (PFGE) in the 1990s, with a notable example of successful application being the CDC laboratory network 'PulseNet', which greatly increased capacity to pinpoint related cases through this revolutionary genotyping technique.
 PFGE involves digesting genomic DNA with restriction enzymes followed by agarose gel separation, which ultimately results in a particular gDNA fragment band pattern that can be used to compare other sample digests to determine if two or more organisms are related.
 Panel B shows how through PFGE, related cases as represented by red and yellow, cluster together; however, due to limited resolution given band patterns typically consist of a limited number of gDNA fragments, interlaboratory variability in protocols, as well as differential interpretations, 'sporadic', unrelated cases cluster with outbreak cases, which further complicates tracing if incorrect sources are ascertained.
-Panel C demonstrates how whole genome sequencing (WGS) provided much higher resolution to determine relatedness among cases and gave public health investigators much more confidence as to their outbreak definition.
+Panel C demonstrates how WGSprovided much higher resolution to determine relatedness among cases and gave public health investigators much more confidence as to their outbreak definition.
 In this example, WGS data allowed state officials for the 'red' cases to identify the correct source, contaminated egg shells, and were able to definitively match the *Salmonella* Entertidis to the contaminated source.

 #### Case Study 2 - Cephalosporin Resistant *Escherichia coli* Surveillance